dapr/go-sdk/examples/sagaexecutor/README.md

     mock_client3
 ```

-Sadly, there is a need to find the IP Address of the Master Redis Pod (my-release-redis-master-0) and update the pubsub.yaml file in Components with this.
+Sadly, there is a need to find the IP Address of the Master Redis Pod (my-release-redis-master-0) and update the pubsub.yaml file in the Components directory with this value.

 ```
 kubectl get pod my-release-redis-master-0  --template '{{.status.podIP}}'
 ```

-Also in the pubsub.yaml file it is necessary for kubernetest to delete these two lines so that publishing error's don't occur
+Also in the pubsub.yaml file it is necessary for kubernetes to delete these two lines so that publishing error's don't occur
 ```
 auth:
   secretStore: local-secret-store